cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 3d_sample5.struc_tree.consensus_output is a schematic representation of the results (it's better to use a tree viewer) 3d_sample5.struc_tree.consensus is the final consensus structural tree

+Citation: Magis et al., JMB (2010), PMID:20471393 and/or Magis et al., Trends Biochem.
+Sci.
+(2012), PMID:22789664

 MOCCA
 =====
-Write your sequences in the same file (Swiss-prot, Fasta or Pir) and type:
+MOCCA is a specific tool in T-Coffee designed to deal with highly divergent protein repeats.
+Write your sequences in the same file (format: Swiss-prot, Fasta or Pir) and type:

 ::